|Prophylactic Effect of Tranexamic Acid on Hemorrhage During and After the Cesarean Section|

 3Department of Biostatistics, School of Medicine, Guilan University of Medical Sciences, Rasht, Iran

-Conclusions: According to results, administering 1 mg Tranexamic acid in cesarean section reduced the volume ofpostpartum hemorrhage significantly and it did not cause significant changes on hemodynamic state orhemoglobin level.
-Therefore, it seems that it can be recommended as an appropriate treatment for thesepatients.
+Conclusions: Generally, administering 1 mg of TXA in CS significantly reduced the volume of PPH.
+However, it did not cause significant changes in hemodynamic state or Hb level.
+Therefore, it can be recommended as an appropriate treatment for these patients.

 Cite By, Google Scholar